Confidence-Aware Graph Neural Networks for Learning Reliability Assessment Commitments: The Framework

 \section{The \rac{} Framework}

-The \rac{} framework can be summarized as follows. \begin{enumerate} \item Use the GNN architecture to predict the generator commitments and the active transmission lines; \item Use the GNN architecture to obtain a confidence value for each commitment prediction; \item Select a subset of high-confidence predictions; \item Transform the subset of high-confidence predictions into a subset of feasible commitment predictions; \item Fix the feasible commitment predictions and seed the active transmission lines in a RAC optimization. \end{enumerate} The next sections describe these steps in detail.
+The \rac{} framework can be summarized as follows: \begin{enumerate} \item Use the GNN-based architecture to predict the generator commitments and active transmission constraints; \item Use epistemic uncertainty to obtain a confidence value for each commitment prediction, and fix a subset of high confident commitment estimates; \item Transform a RAC instance with fixed high-confidence commitment variables into the feasible instance using the feasibility restoration step, and; \item Fix the feasible commitment predictions and seed the active transmission constraints in RAC optimization. \end{enumerate} The next sections describe these steps in detail.